comp-machine-learning-spring2021/portfolio-MackieZhou/README.md

 # CSC 294 Final Portfolio - Mackie Zhou

 ## Me and My Portfolio

-I am Mackie Zhou, a sophomore majoring in Computer Science and Statistical and Data Sciences at Smith College.
+I am a sophomore majoring in Computer Science and Statistical and Data Sciences at Smith College.
 Welcome to my final portfolio for CSC 294 Computational Machine Learning!

-The skills and expertise you have in machine learning The depth of your knowledge in the field
+This semester, I got exposed to the amazing world of Machine Learning.
+Throughout the semester, I have learned clustering, prediction, classification, ensemble methods, efficacy, and neural networks.
+I am now (more) familiar with numpy, pandas, scikit learn, matplotlib.pyplot, seaborn and some other python libraries.
+Besides, algorithms and coding skills, I have learned and discussed fairness and ethical issues in machine learning with peers in class and have written a summary essay of a conference paper on the topic of machine learning fairness.
+This is the the most interesting, challenging, and rewarding class I took in the spring of 2021.

-Your interests beyond machine learning
+In this final portfolio, I will focus on applications of machine learning in business and complete two unsupervised machine learning projects and one supervised machine learning project on three different datasets from Kaggle.

 ## Coding Projects

-### 1 Unsupervised ML: High Value Customers Identification
+### 1. Unsupervised ML: High Value Customers Identification

 **Keywords:**
 unsupervised machine learning, clustering, KMeans, elbowology, efficacy comparison